Etskh/card-creator/README.md

 - make the ability card type
 - make the wealth card type

-## Market Research
-- find the "competitors"
-- start talks with printers
-- get it out to people
-  - Ben
-  - Mik
-  - Riley

 ## Startrek Chthulhu
 - make the profession card type
 - make the alien card type
 - make the character card type
 - make the item card type

-## Other Users

 ## Completed